 Yorktown Serves Up More Than Just a View!

-Enjoy Craft Cocktails, Delicious Seafood & Scratch-Made Desserts
+Enjoy Craft Cocktails, Delicious Seafood, and Scratch-Made Desserts

 Planning a romantic dinner for two or looking for a pizza to share on the beach with your family?
 Historic Yorktown has several locally owned restaurants with amazing culinary talent and the menus to showcase it.
 You're bound to find something for even the pickiest of palates in your group.
 Our food isn't all that makes our destination unique.
 Whether you grab a seat overlooking the York River, or get your meal to-go and set up a picnic—you'll find yourself surrounded by beautiful panoramic waterfront views.
 Be on the lookout for dolphins, stingrays, and a variety of impressive military ships that pass through the channel every day!